Hokusai: Middle period

 The next period saw Hokusai's association with the Tawaraya School and the adoption of the name "Tawaraya Sōri".
 He produced many privately commissioned prints for special occasions (surimono), and illustrations for books of humorous poems (kyōka ehon) during this time.
 In 1798, Hokusai passed his name on to a pupil and set out as an independent artist, free from ties to a school for the first time, adopting the name Hokusai Tomisa.

 By 1800, Hokusai was further developing his use of ukiyo-e for purposes other than portraiture.
 He had also adopted the name he would most widely be known by, Katsushika Hokusai, the former name referring to the part of Edo where he was born, the latter meaning 'north studio', in honour of the North Star, symbol of a deity important in his religion of Nichiren Buddhism.
 That year, he published two collections of landscapes, Famous Sights of the Eastern Capital and Eight Views of Edo (modern Tokyo).
 He also began to attract students of his own, eventually teaching 50 pupils over the course of his life.

 He became increasingly famous over the next decade, both due to his artwork and his talent for self-promotion.
 During an Edo festival in 1804, he created an enormous portrait of the Buddhist prelate Daruma, said to be 200 square meters, using a broom and buckets full of ink.
 Another story places him in the court of the shōgun Tokugawa Ienari, invited there to compete with another artist who practised more traditional brushstroke painting.
 Hokusai painted a blue curve on paper, then chased a chicken whose feet had been dipped in red paint across the image.
 He described the painting to the shōgun as a landscape showing the Tatsuta River with red maple leaves floating in it, winning the competition.

 Between 1804 and 1815, Hokusai collaborated with the popular novelist Takizawa Bakin on a series of illustrated books.
 Especially popular was the fantasy novel Chinsetsu Yumiharizuki (Strange Tales of the Crescent Moon, 1807–1811) with Minamoto no Tametomo as the main character, and Hokusai gained fame with his creative and powerful illustrations, but the collaboration ended after thirteen works.
 There are various theories as to why they dissolved their cooperation, such as discordant personalities and conflicting opinions on how to draw illustrations.
+Hokusai's collaboration with the kabuki actor Onoe Baikō also began inauspiciously, as Hokusai initially declined a commission for a ghost painting the actor wished to use in his stage performances.
 Hokusai also created several albums of erotic art (shunga).
 His most famous image in this genre is The Dream of the Fisherman's Wife, which depicts a young woman entwined sexually with a pair of octopuses, from Kinoe no Komatsu, a three-volume book of shunga from 1814.